Team-cybuy/cybuy-doc/SoftwareRequirementsSpecification.md

 #### 3.4.3	Response times
 Response times should be fast wherever possible and offset by a clear loading indicator where necessary.
 It is important to minimize the number of round trips and to utilize asynchronous loading where possible.

-### 3.5	Supportability
+### 3.5	Supportability / Maintainability
 Readable code and comments are our goto way of ensuring this in the future.
+Together with our planned containerisation of the database this will allow swift modification and testing.
 This repository and the weekly blog will function well as an additional resource.
-By working off of Spring Boot and Angular's wide use we also gain the support of our frameworks for the foreseeable future while the need to stick to something easier limits us in the realm of a mono-/modulith.
+By working off of Spring Boot and Angular's wide use we also gain the support of our frameworks for the foreseeable future while the need to stick to something easier limits us in the realm of a modulith.

 ### 3.6	Design Constraints
 Readability and usability come first for our general layout.
-As listings count as user generated content, we will try to provide simple guidelines for them too follow our lead.
+As listings count as user generated content, we will try to provide simple guidelines for them to follow our lead.

 No further constraints affecting our project are imposed by the use of Angular and Spring Boot.